Jerrod Johnson: Playing career

-College career
+College

 2006 season

 Johnson saw no action during the 2006 football season as he was redshirted.

 He was also on the Aggie basketball team for a while during the 2006–07 basketball season, playing minor minutes under coach Billy Gillispie in three games against Big 12 opponents, recording just a single assist and no points or rebounds.
 He chose to focus on football after the season.

 2007 season

 During the 2007 football season Johnson backed up junior Stephen McGee at quarterback.
 He took 20 snaps the entire season, and 13 of those 20 were running plays.
 He compiled 161 all-purpose yards for five touchdowns.

 2008 season

 Prior to Johnson's sophomore season, head coach Mike Sherman became the Aggies' new coach.
 During fall camp Johnson competed for the starting job with senior Stephen McGee, but lost out to the veteran team leader.
 Johnson was then moved to part-time receiver.
 He made his first catch vs Arkansas State for a gain of 36 yards.
 His role as a wide receiver continued for only a brief period.
 In the second game of the season, vs New Mexico, Stephen McGee suffered a right shoulder sprain on the opening series.
 Johnson stepped in and completed 10-of-19 for 124 yards and 3 touchdowns.
 He returned to the wide receiver position against Army, but McGee re-injured his shoulder during the game, paving the way for Johnson to step in and lead Texas A&M to a victory.
 Against Kansas State, Johnson compiled 419 passing yards and 487 total offensive yards, setting then-single game school records in both categories.
 He threw for 381 yards and a career-best four touchdown passes against Iowa State.
 Johnson threw for a career-high of 4 interceptions against Baylor.